vladikk/elastic-event-store/README.md

 ```

-Modeling and persisting the events captures what exactly happenned during an entity's lifecycle.
+Modeling and persisting the events captures what exactly happened during an entity's lifecycle.
 The events are used as the system's **source of truth**.
 Hence the name of the pattern -- event sourcing.

-Not only we can derive the current state by sequentially applying the events, but the flexbile events-based model allows projecting different state models, optimized for different tasks.
+Not only we can derive the current state by sequentially applying the events, but the flexible events-based model allows projecting different state models that are optimized for different tasks.

-Finally, Event Dourcing is **not** event driven architecture:
+Finally, Event Sourcing is **not** Event-Driven Architecture(EDA):

 > EventSourcing is not Event driven architecture.
 The former is about events _inside_ the app.
 The latter is about events _between_ (sub)systems
 >
 > ~ [@ylorph](https://twitter.com/ylorph/status/1295480789765955586)

 ## What is Event Store?

+An event store is a storage mechanism optimized for event sourcing-based systems.
+An event store should provide the following functionality:

+1. Appending events to a stream (stream = events of a distinct entity).
+2. Read events from a stream.
+3. Concurrency management to identify collisions when two processes are appending to the same stream simultaneously.
+4. Allow enumerating events across all streams in the store, e.g., for generating CQRS projections.
+5. Pushing newly committed events to the interested subscribers.

+All of the above functions are supported by the Elastic Event Store.

 ## Getting Started